PracticeAccout/etch-a-sketch/README.md

       (here I'm going to use a Global Event Handler, the onchange property of the HTMLElement)
 2. Button that toggle the `one color mode`
 >   * Get button reference
->     * Onclick, the btn should change its appearance
->           - On hover, get bigger
+>   * On hover, get bigger (CSS)
+>   * Add event handler: If activate it
+       - Change button's appearance
->           - On click, background black, letter white
+         - Background black, letter white
+         - Remove any other clicked button
-3. The `changeColor()` function should check if the Color Mode is active.
+       - changeColor() function should check if color mode is active.
        - If Color Mode active
-         - `ChangeColor()` should check if button is activated.
-         - If true:
           - Click over grid will return the color in the color selector
-4. If goingBlack is activated:
+3. Button that toggle `goingBlack` mode:
+>   * Get button reference
+>   * On hover, get bigger (CSS)
+>   * Add event handler: If activate it
+       - Change button's appearance
+         - Background black, letter white
+         - Remove any other clicked button
-      - `ChangeColor()` function should check if clicked grid has a color and button is activated
+       - changeColor() function should check if goingBlack mode is active.
+         - If active:
-      - If button is activated, but grid has no color, default (rainbow coloring) will run.
-Then the goingBlack
+           - but grid has no color, default (rainbow coloring) will run.
+Then the goingBlack.
-      - If both are truth, each click over the grid will add a 10% of black to each rgb value
+           - and grid has color, each click over the grid will add a 10% of black to each rgb value
+4. Eraser button
+>    * Get button reference
+>    * Change button's appearance on hover
+>    * Add event handler.
+If activate it:
+       - Change button's appearance
+         - Background black, letter white
+         - Remove any other clicked button
+       - changeColor() should check if eraser button is active
+         - If active:
+           - every click will change color to body color: beige
+5. Clear button
+>    * Get button reference
+>    * Change button's appearance on hover
+>    * Add event handler.
+If clicked:
+       - call clearGrid: clearGrid get number of grids and call getNumber